Your Ideal Negotiation Meeting Location

 Conventional wisdom tells us that negotiation meetings held at your office location gives you the advantage.
 This article challenges this thinking.

 The question as to where a negotiation should ideally take place is a critical one and gives rise to both well-thought advice and knee-jerk reactions.
-The most widely held belief is that negotiators are at an advantage holding the proceedings on their own territory.
+The most widely held belief taught on most sales negotiation courses and buyer negotiation courses is that negotiators are at an advantage holding negotiation meetings on their own territory.

 I would like to offer some alternative food for thought.

 Negotiation text books often make analogies with sports events where, true enough, home teams tend to have an advantage over visiting teams, mainly because they know the arena and have thousands of supporters encouraging them on.
 In negotiations we don’t have those supporters, although we do know the territory.
 Unfortunately, our own territories can work against us.

 I do acknowledge that the overriding advantage of negotiations located at home is that of saving time, energy and expense.
 Modern-day buyers, for example, frequently have to fit a dozen negotiation meetings into a day.

 There is much to be said as well for holding the negotiation on neutral territory such as a hotel (a lawyer’s office is not neutral territory…) particularly if both sides need to cool things down or the choice of negotiation meeting place has become an ego issue.
 Bear in mind that matters such as who gets there first, who pays the room hire or who pays the entertainment tab can become a bone of contention.